raywhite/pico-dom/README.md

 The `map` method functions in a manner analogous to [`Array.prototype.map`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/map) - The callback function `fn` will be passed the current node; `fn(node)`.
 The order of iteration through the tree is from the most deeply nested child of `node` to the least deeply nested, and finally `node` itself.
 The callback should return the node(s) to replace `node` with in the new (mapped) tree - you may return a single node, an array of nodes or `null` (in which case no children will be appended to the `node` passed to the next invokation).
 Note that each node is cloned internally to avoid mutation, which means that it is safe to simply `return node`.

+The order in which arguments are passed to `map` is designed to allow for partial application using `Function.prototype.bind`.

 ### **reduce(*fn*, *i*, *node*)**

 - **fn** (`function`) - the callback that will recurse the AST.